jomo34/Algorithm_With_Java/Sweet nap/README.md

 ```
 + The first line is integer, representing the number of scheduled appointments for day.
 + The next lines contain the appointments in the format time1 time2, where time1 represents the time which the appointment starts and time2 the time it ends.
-+ All times will be in the hh:mm format; the ending time will always be strictly after the starting time, and separated by a single space
++ All times will be in the hh:mm format; the ending time will always be strictly after the starting time, and separated by a single space.
 + All times will be greater than or equal of 10:00 and less than or equal to 18:00.
-+ You cannot assume, however, that the input will be in any specific  order
++ You cannot assume, however, that the input will be in any specific order.
 + However, input may not be order in chronological order of the schedule.

 ***